lsds/Crossbow/README.md

   allows users to choose freely their preferred batch size, however small, while scaling to multiple GPUs.

-**Crossbow** gets more out of a modern GPU than other systems by training multiple  _model replicas_ on the same GPU.
-When the batch size is so small that leaves GPU resources unused, **Crossbow** trains a second replica, a third, and so on, as long as training throughput increases.
+**Crossbow** utilises modern GPUs better than other systems by training multiple  _model replicas_ on the same GPU.
+When the batch size is sufficiently small to leave GPU resources unused, **Crossbow** trains a second model replica, a third, etc., as long as training throughput increases.

-**Crossbow** proposes to use _synchronous model averaging_ to adjust the trajectory of each individual replica based on the average of all.
-With model averaging the batch size does not increase linearly with the number of model replicas, as it would with synchronous SGD.
-This yields better statistical efficiency without cumbersome hyper-parameter tuning at scale.
+To synchronise many model replicas, **Crossbow** uses _synchronous model averaging_ to adjust the trajectory of each individual replica based on the average of all.
+With model averaging, the batch size does not increase linearly with the number of model replicas, as it would with synchronous SGD.
+This yields better statistical efficiency without cumbersome hyper-parameter tuning when trying to scale training to a larger number of GPUs.

 See our [arXiv paper]() for more details.